 dumpDir = C:\data\memory-dumps.

-Create the folder, if it does not already exist, and make sure that it has correct access permissions for the user running the ActiveGate service.
+Create the directory, if it does not already exist, and make sure that it has correct access permissions for the user running the ActiveGate service.
 This is by default

 dtuserag for Linux, and